This page may contain compensated affiliate links. For more information, please read my disclaimer.

 Or, like me, would you rather just watch them?

 It's a common sight at Black Rock to see people leaping off the top of it into the ocean.
-I'm not recommending that YOU do this, and if you do, it's at your own risk!
+I'm not recommending that YOU do this, and if you do, it's at your own risk.

 However, I thought you might enjoy seeing a photo of the goings on:

 1) Don't snorkel too close to the point.
-Black Rock juts out into the ocean and a lot of people are tempted to swim up around the point to snorkel there.
+Black Rock juts out into the ocean and a lot of people are tempted to swim around the point to snorkel there.
 Please don't.
 That area is prone to rip currents and people have been known to get caught up in them and never be seen again.
-As long as your are careful to snorkel close to the beach like we did, it will be much easier for you to stay safe!
+As long as you are careful to snorkel close to the beach like we did, it will be much easier for you to stay safe!

 While Black Rock is a great place to snorkel right off the beach, there are plenty of other fantastic spots that are only accessible by boat.
-And this is where snorkel tours come in.
+And this is where tours come in.

 Whenever possible, I buy my own tickets from Barefoot Tours.